briansalehi/milestone-practices/cpp/gui/layouts/README.reference.txt

-Getting Started with Qt 5 - Benjamin Baka: page 19
+Getting Started with Qt 5